This piece is part of Rebel Well: a Starter Survival Guide to a Trumped America for Teens and Emerging Adults.

 Emergency contraception pills have a shelf life of around three years, and are also covered by most health plans and much public health.
 Stock up if you can, for yourself and/or others.

-Find out the names of the abortion providers closest to you currently.
+Find out the names of the abortion providers and funds closest to you currently, and start with independent providers (those affiliated with hospital chains or large organizations such as Planned Parenthood may cut services or raise costs sooner).
 In the event abortion services shut down or become even more limited, knowing those names can give you a place to start in seeking that healthcare or help.